What does this mean?

 Frequently asked questions

-The increase in Earthquake Commission Levy will take effect 1 November 2017, applying to new insurance policies as well as policies renewing after this date.
+The Earthquake Commission legislation changes will take effect 1 July 2019, applying to new insurance policies as well as policies renewing on or after this date.

-If you’re concerned about the cost of your insurance, there are things you can do to keep this down – for example, removing optional benefits and/or opting for a higher excess will reduce your total premium.
+If you’re concerned about the cost of your insurance, there are things you can do – for example, removing optional benefits and/or opting for a higher excess will reduce your total premium.
 You’ll also pay less if you choose to pay annually.